-The commonly used goodness of fit indices (Hair et al., 1995:682 ff.) indicate a borderline acceptable fit for the initial measurement model, see Table A5.6.
-However, the high values of the error terms (δ values) mean that in relationship to the calculated variations of the latent variables firm characteristics and manager characteristics there are extremely high unexplained variances in the exogenous variables.
-The combination of these two assessments indicates that the measurement model should be improved.
+The commonly used goodness of fit indices (Hair et al., 1995:682 ff.) indicate a borderline acceptable fit for the initial measurement model, see Table A5.6 However, the high values of the error terms ( $\delta$ values) mean that in relationship to the calculated variations of the latent variables firm characteristics and manager characteristics there are extremely high unexplained variations.